Introduction to Java Programming

-PREREQUISITES: CIS 15BG (Intermediate Programming in C), or CIS 26A (C as a Second Language) or equivalent (please review programming in C at http://voyager.deanza.edu/~cistest
+ADVISORY: CIS 15BG (Intermediate Programming in C), or CIS 26A (C as a Second Language), or CIS 22B, or equivalent (if you took 15BG, please review programming in C at http://voyager.deanza.edu/~cistest )

 COURSE STUDENT LEARNING OUTCOMES:

-CLASS NOTES: Assignments and announcements will be posted in Catalyst (http://catalyst.deanza.edu ).
+CLASS NOTES: Class notes, assignments and announcements will be posted in Catalyst (https://catalyst.deanza.edu ).
 You need to check this site at least 2 times per week!

 COMPUTER LAB: You may use our computer lab or your own (or another) computer and compiler.
-If you don't use our computer lab, you need to have a C compiler (C++ compiler recommended) in order to do homework assignments.
-If you're enrolled in this class, you will automatically have an account in the Adm.119 BUS/CS Division Open Computer Lab (if you're adding, add online in Admissions office, wait about 20 min. before using the open lab).
+If you don't use our computer lab, you need to have a Java compiler in order to do homework assignments (see lesson 1 in Catalyst for where to get one).
+If you're enrolled in this class, you will automatically have an account in the AT203 BUS/CS Division Open Computer Lab (if you're adding, add online in Admissions office, wait about 20 min. before using the open lab).
 Bring a flash drive to the Computer Lab to back up your programs or remember to email to yourself.